BarakW/squish-bench/README.md

 # SQUISH benchmark

 **SQUISH** (Summarization QUantifiable Information Saving Heuristic) is a **quantitative** benchmark for evaluating the ability of LLMs to compress information from documents into summaries.

 ## Overview
 SQUISH adopts the perspective that an LLM can be thought of as a lossy decompression program, that generates some output given a prompt.
 Using this perspective, you can model a summary as a semantically encoded version of the original text.
-The goal of an optimal summary is to maximize the amount of information transferred to the original document, while being smaller than the original document (to subvert the trivial case of a document being its own summary).
+The goal of an optimal summary is to maximize the amount of information transferred to the original document, while being smaller than the original document.

 This can be explicitly measured by using a reference base model LLM with the following high level steps:
 1. Generate summaries for a document with some max summary size